MileHacker Logo

 Climate Patterns Throughout the Year

-Summer (June-August) in Zagreb is warm to hot, having average temperatures of ranging from 20°C to 30 degrees celsius (68°F to 86°F).
+Summer (June-August) in Zagreb is warm to hot, with average temperatures ranging from 20°C to 30°C (68°F to 86°F).
 July and August often see temperatures exceeding 30°C (86°F).
-Humidity is generally moderate to low, but occasional thunderstorms occur, bringing brief, intense rain.
+Moisture in the air is generally moderate to low, but occasional thunderstorms occur, bringing brief, heavy downpours.
 Long daylight hours characterize this season, allowing for extended evenings outdoors.

 Autumn & Winter Climate